Ralith/hecs/README.md

 In addition to having excellent composability, the ECS paradigm can also provide exceptional speed and cache locality. `hecs` internally tracks groups of entities which all have the same components.
-Each group has a dense, contiguous array for each type of components.
+Each group has a dense, contiguous array for each type of component.
 When a system accesses all entities with a certain set of components, a fast linear traversal can be made through each group having a superset of those components.
 This is effectively a columnar database, and has the same benefits: the CPU can accurately predict memory